Does the cost policy

 appropriate to direct charge a laptop to a sponsored agreement?

-programmatic work of the sponsored agreement, direct charging of
+essential to the programmatic work of the sponsored agreement and

-conducted.
-The electronic device may not be used to conduct
+electronic device may not be used to conduct administrative tasks

 Are office supplies